luau-lang/luau/docs/_posts/2022-02-28-luau-recap-february-2022.md

 ## Default type alias type parameters

-We have introduced a syntax to provide default type values inside the type alias type parameter list.
+We have introduced a syntax to provide default type arguments inside the type alias type parameter list.

 It is now possible to have type functions where the instantiation can omit some type arguments.